Topic: In this article we answer the most frequently asked questions related to custom shop integrations using Sendcloud APIs.

 Yes, if you've uploaded your own prices to your Sendcloud account by following the steps in this article.

-I'm receiving the error message, “Invalid shipment ID” when I try to create a parcel via the API.
+I'm receiving the error message, “No shipping option could be found for[…]” when I try to create a shipment via the API.
 What's going wrong?

 Does the API support importation of notes or remarks fields in orders?